A rooster and two hens sunbathing.

 Location

-North Alton, Nova Scotia – just off the 101 at exit 13
+South Alton, Nova Scotia – 5 mins off the 101 at exit 13

 (the civic address will be provided to students only)